VpJokor/ComboLite/docs/1_QUICK_START_EN.md

         // 1.
 (Important) Register the plugin crash handler PluginCrashHandler.initialize(this)

         // 2.
-Initialize the PluginManager
+Initialize the PluginManager and complete the configuration in its background task PluginManager.initialize(this) {
-        PluginManager.initialize(this) {
-            // 3.
-Asynchronously load enabled plugins
-            // This block executes on a background thread val loadedCount = PluginManager.loadEnabledPlugins()
+            // This code block executes on a background thread PluginManager.setValidationStrategy(ValidationStrategy.Insecure)
-            Log.d("MyApp", "Successfully loaded $loadedCount plugins.")

-            // The PluginManager's state is updated to initialized only after this block completes }
+            // ... other configurations
+        }
     }
 }